micheles/decorator/docs/tests.documentation.rst

 the implementation.
 The idea is to define a generic function (``win(a, b)``) of two arguments corresponding to the *moves* of the first and second players.
-The *moves* are instances of the classes Rock, Paper, and Scissors.
+The *moves* are instances of the classes Rock, Paper, and Scissors:

-Paper wins over Rock;
+- Paper wins over Rock
-Scissors wins over Paper; and
+- Scissors wins over Paper
-Rock wins over Scissors.
+- Rock wins over Scissors

 The function will return +1 for a win, -1 for a loss, and 0 for parity.
 There are 9 combinations, but combinations with the same ordinal